michael-w-williams/wip/19/fn-ctx-tutorial/README.md

 ## Step by step: Set the configuration values
 Ensure you have the Fn server running to host your function.

+### Break this up by variables so we can test each part.

 (1) Start the server.